pablodarevalo/Analytics-trending-yt-2026/README.md

 print(df_world['region'].value_counts())
 ```
 During the initial inspection, I identified 13 rows labeled as 'data' which corresponded to metadata files (e.g., data dictionaries) rather than actual video trends.
 These were filtered out to maintain the dataset's integrity.
-After cleaned data, the records distributions are:
+After cleaning the data, the final record distribution per region is:
 ```
 Region
 GB    16400